Olé, Olé, Olé: Covers and adaptations

 "Olé, Olé, Olé" has been covered in 50 countries.
 In Germany, Tony Marshall sang a German cover in 1986 titled "Wir sind die Champions (olé, olé, olé)".
 A Portuguese version was recorded by José Rocha for Benfica.
 In 1988, the Czech songwriter František Ringo Čech wrote lyrics in Czech for "Olé, Olé, Olé (The Name of the Game)", which was recorded as a music video and sung by choir of Czech football players including Antonín Panenka, František Veselý and others.
 In Japan, the song recorded by The Waves as "We are the Champ 〜The Name of the Game〜" was used as the official anthem for the national team in 1993, and it was also used in the broadcast of the J.League when it was inaugurated that year.
 The Japanese versions have sold over 3 million copies in Japan.

 The chant is also used in a number of songs.
+In 1990 it featured prominently in the official song by the Republic of Ireland football team before the World Cup in Italy, Put 'Em Under Pressure.
 In 1998, Chumbawamba recorded the hit "Top of the World (Olé, Olé, Olé)" which include the "Olé, Olé, Olé" chant.
 In 1999, the chant was used in the chorus of "¡Olé!" by the Bouncing Souls on their album Hopeless Romantic.
 In 2009 the chant was recorded by Overtone and Yollandi Nortjie, which was used in the 2009 film Invictus and released in the soundtracks of the film.
 In 2014, Brazilian Carlinhos Brown used the chant in a World Cup-inspired song called Brasil Brasil.

 The chant is sung frequently by the audience, composed mostly of youths and young adults, at the end of Hillsong Young & Free songs.

 Coldplay uses the chant during the performance of their song "God Put a Smile Upon Your Face" in their Live in Buenos Aires album.
 The band also incorporates the chant into the song "Don Quixote (Spanish Rain)", which was played on the Viva La Vida Tour in Latin America in 2010, but "Don Quixote" was never released.
 Coldplay include this chant modified in "olé, olé, olé, olé, coldplay, coldplay" into the song "Infinity Sign" of Music of the Spheres.

+In 2024, American punk rock band The Offspring used this chant in the last part of their song "Come To Brazil".

+In 2025, Belgian singer-songwriter Stromae remixed the composition in conjunction with the team.